mattermost/mattermost-helm/charts/mattermost-push-proxy/README.md

 Mattermost Push Proxy Helm Chart
 ====================================================

 This is the Helm chart for the Mattermost Push Proxy.
-It is subject to changes, but is used by Mattermost internally by our [community.mattermost.com](https://community.mattermost.com) server to push notifications.
+It is used at Mattermost internally by our [community.mattermost.com](https://community.mattermost.com) server to push notifications.
 To learn more about Helm charts, [see the Helm docs](https://helm.sh/docs/).

 To read an overview of how to migrate Mattermost to Kubernetes, [see this blog post](https://mattermost.com/blog/mattermost-kubernetes/).